 1 t dried thyme or 1 sprig of fresh thyme

 1 cup white rice

-½ cup diced ham (preferably Virginia ham)
+½ cup diced ham (preferably Virginia ham, optional)

-Minced parsley, for garnish
+Minced parsley, for garnish (optional)

-Add rice and season to taste with salt and pepper.
 Cover and simmer slowly for 15 minutes, add a little more chicken stock or water, if too dry.